-Raul Herrera is a decorated Vietnam War Veteran who volunteered for the Navy in September 1965 and received an honorable discharge after four years of service.
-His tour of duty in Vietnam was from April 1967 to April 1968.
+Raúl Herrera is a decorated Vietnam War Veteran.
+He volunteered for the Navy in September 1965 and received an Honorable Discharge after four years of service.
+His one-year tour of duty in Vietnam began in April 1967.
 He served aboard a 50-foot aluminum-hulled combat vessel, PCF-79 (Patrol Craft Fast), commonly known as a Swift Boat.
-Mr. Herrera and his boat crew, along with other American, South Vietnamese and Korean soldiers, were personally congratulated and decorated with the Vietnamese Cross of Gallantry Medal by Premier Nguyen Cao Ky and Chief of State Nguyen Van Thieu for their effort in the capture of an ammo-laden North Vietnamese resupply fishing trawler.

-Mr. Herrera worked for twenty-one years with Dannenbaum Engineering Corporation, Houston, Texas, as a civil engineering CADD-Design Technician and retired in 2010.
+Mr. Herrera retired from Dannenbaum Engineering Corporation, Houston, Texas in 2010.
 He was born and raised in San Antonio, Texas.
-He is married and currently calls Richmond, Texas, home.
+He and his wife, Luz Analida, live in Richmond, Texas.